Is nord a good race?

 PS orc berserker rage is helpful for high difficulty levels.
 Just use a more protective shield(along with matching armor if you want. doesn't have to be) and put fire/frost on boots and shock/magic on shield(like my imperial. was new to series and didn't know better until having read a lot.
 488 hours in with all DLCs, barely touched any of the main quest, still considering another playthrough or 2 after I'm done with this one as nord/breton at higher difficulty than my current apprentice).

-Altmer +50 starting magicka and 1/day faster magicka regen is good for mages. jtenorj - 6 years ago
+Altmer +50 starting magicka and 1/day faster magicka regen is good for mages. jtenorj - 7 years ago - report

 More Questions from This Game